 - Note which organizations advertise job openings on LGBTQIA-related sites.

 Connecting with LGBTQIA+ Professionals

 Talking to professionals is a great way to find opportunities and learn about organizations.
 Meeting with local professionals can be a great way to build your network and gain advice on your job search.
+Search "LGBT professional associations" to find groups in your area.
 Below are a few places to find LGBTQIA-friendly contacts: